joseavilatj/de_cero_a_devops/README.md

 # de_cero_a_devops
-El curso mas fierro pariente
+El curso mas mero mole
 By Jose Avila and Fernando Alcantar